syh7/DnDwiki/src/main/resources/parsed/darninia/session 6 - the maskarade.md

 + Needs attunement by spellcaster of nature

 - Walk to Palace to get to party
-- other people walk to party too, have masks withgems
+- other people walk to party too, have masks with gems
 - if you don't have a mask, you are given one without gems

 + get masks (Faramar have wolf =) )